Column: CSRD steps up on children’s car seats while manufacturers get a free ride - Salmon Arm Observer

 Apparently it will cost the CSRD between $7 and $10 to recycle the seats, which is the reason for the $5 fee.

 As with mattresses, there is currently no provincial stewardship program to cover the costs of child seats.
 Unlike mattresses, children’s car and booster seats come with an expiration date.
 According to Transport Canada, this isn’t required by regulation.
-Seats come with expiry dates so current owners and prospective buyers know they may be missing important parts, labels or instructions and/or may have an unknown history.
-Parts may be weakened or damaged from exposure to sunlight, etc. The concern being the safety of an expired seat may be compromised.

-Transport Canada urges seats past their expiry dates should not be handed down, resold or donated, but “permanently discarded.”
+It has to do with wear and tear and environmental impacts a seat can undergo during use.

+According to Graco, a car seat manufacturer, “car seats can be used safely only for a defined period of time, typically 7 to 10 years.”

+Transport Canada advises you do not sell or give away car seats or booster seats unless they meet safety requirements.
+However, Transport Canada also doesn’t recommend buying or using pre-owned car seats.
+Graco offers a similar message, saying unless you know a seat’s history, it’s best to buy new.

 I can see no reason why car seat manufacturers should get a free ride on end-of-life responsibility for their products.
 They should also be part of a provincial stewardship program to cover the cost of recycling.
 Yes, that would likely mean a recycling fee tacked onto the initial sale.
 But if you’re buying a child’s seat, that small fee should be the least of your concerns.